SillyDev2026/NanoNum/README.md

 ## Huge symbolic values

-Log/layer metadata remains a compact huge-number representation.
-Scalar fields can be quantized and should not be treated as an arbitrary-precision decimal engine.
+Log/layer scalar metadata is compact and may be quantized.

 NanoNum is therefore:

 - exact for the native finite value it stores,
 - exact for supported safe integers,
 - symbolic/compact for enormous values,
+- not an arbitrary-precision decimal package,
-- not an arbitrary-precision decimal or arbitrary-precision integer library.
+- not an arbitrary-precision integer package.

 ## Leaderboard values